sascha/TokenInjectableDockerBuilder/README.md

 ## Features

 - Automatically builds and pushes Docker images to ECR.
-- Supports custom build arguments for Docker builds.
+- Supports custom build arguments for Docker builds, including CDK tokens that are resolved at deployment time.
-- Provides Lambda functions to handle `onEvent` and `isComplete` lifecycle events for custom resources.
 - Retrieves the latest Docker image from ECR for use in ECS or Lambda.

 ---